There aren't any images for this school. Be the first to show your picture to thousands of people!

 Introduction

-Bates Technical College, located in Tacoma, Washington, offers a variety of two-year degrees as well as agreements with local four-year institutions to help students seeking to further their education.
+Bates Technical College, located in Tacoma, Washington, offers a variety of two-year degrees and has agreements with local four-year institutions to help students seeking to further their education.
 Three campuses in Tacoma award industry and academic certificates and technology degrees to students upon the successful completion of a particular program of study.
-Bates works closely with the local community in Puget Sound to meet the changing needs of employers, offering myriad extended learning, family life programs, business training, and apprenticeships to students.
+Bates works closely with the local community in Puget Sound to meet the changing needs of employers, offering extended learning, family life programs, business training, and apprenticeships to students.
 Additionally, ESL and GED prep and basic studies classes are available.

 Academics

-In order to acquire a degree or certificate from Bates College, students must take a certain number of general education classes in areas like the social sciences, math, and communications or English.
+In order to acquire a degree or certificate, students must take a certain number of general education classes in areas like the social sciences, math, communications, or English.

-In order to better serve the demographic of people who are seeking other types of training and education besides the traditional degree programs, Bates offers a variety of programs to address nontraditional needs as well, many of which take place on weekends and evenings so that people with busy schedules are able to attend.
-Popular enrollment options include continuing education, apprenticeships, the educator training center, the business and management training center, the job readiness training center, home and family life, and industry certifications.
+In order to better serve the demographic of people who are seeking other types of training and education besides the traditional degree programs, a variety of programs are offered to address nontraditional needs as well, many of which take place on weekends and evenings so that people with busy schedules are able to attend.
+Popular enrollment options include:

 Continuing education classes help adults in their life long learning pursuits; everything from technology classes to mechanical repair to nursing is available to students seeking more knowledge about the topics that interest them.

-Apprenticeships at Bates have a lengthy, 65-year history, with numerous specialties available to interns, of which there are over 1,500 every year.
+Apprenticeships here have a lengthy, 65-year history, with numerous specialties available to interns, of which there are over 1,500 every year.
 Students in apprentice programs get hands-on training while receiving payment on a sliding scale.

 The business and management training center’s advisory services assist in the development of non-profit, business, and government organizations.
 Support services include business consulting, coaching, employee group training, and conference rooms for public use.